jonah916/Jeopardy-NLP/README.md

 ## Background

-One of the passtimes I got into over the pandemic was watching *Jeopardy!*.
+One of the pastimes I picked up over the pandemic was watching *Jeopardy!*.
 It started with old episodes on Netflix, but once taping of new episodes resumed, I became a regular viewer in time to catch the recent legends like Matt Amodio and Amy Schneider.

 As all *Jeopary!* enthusiasts are prone to do, I thought to myself, "I bet I could do that if I put my mind to it."
 I had enough sense to know I'd get crushed on regular *Jeopardy!*, but I decided to take the test for the college tournament.
 I ended up scoring well enough to qualify for a follow-up test, which I in turn did well enough on to be invited to a "live" (held over Zoom) audition for the college tournament.
 Making it to this stage meant that I'd be in the pool of potential contestants for the next 12-18 months.
 All there was left to do was wait for "The Call," which may or may not ever come.